Twelve Traditions of Addictive Eaters Anonymous

 12. Anonymity is the spiritual foundation of all these traditions, ever reminding us to place principles before personalities.

-The Twelve Traditions of Alcoholics Anonymous have been reprinted and adapted with the permission of Alcoholics Anonymous World Services, Inc. (“AAWS”).
-Permission to reprint and adapt the Twelve Traditions does not mean that Alcoholics Anonymous is affiliated with this program.
+The Twelve Traditions are reprinted and adapted with the permission of AA World Services, Inc. Permission to adapt the Traditions does not in any way imply affiliation or endorsement of this organization.